Safayet-Mahid/todo-react/README.md

 ### `ABOUT THIS PROJECT`

     * You can keep track of your completed / incompleted to-dos
     * You can sort your completed / incompleted to-dos
-    * Your data is going to persists even after you leave the site and come back later.
+    * Your data is going to persist even after you leave the site and come back later.

 ### `Tech Used`